 The blogger is acting up again.
 Curses.

 The engine block is now hanging from a chain hoist attached to the garage i-beam.
 It awaits the clutch disc (eventually, I hope) then attachment to the trans.
 Tired of noting this.
-The chassis is on its own wheels now so it will be rolled beneath and attached someday.
-Note the generator has found a home again.
+The chassis is on its own wheels now

 The next shots are of the original battery cover box and a replacement that I am constructing.
 The original has seen better days, but there is enough of it left to allow accurate measurements for the new one.
 This will all be covered from the outside with the same vinyl as the battery bulkhead where it is fitted.